quanser/Quanser_Interactive_Labs_Resources/docs/source/Workspaces/index.rst

 Device Communication
 ========================

-For port numbers to communicate with the devices in their respective workspaces, see below:
+To interact with products in fixed or open world environments, the communication port number of each device must be known.
+These port numbers are available in the page below:

 .. toctree::
    :maxdepth: 1